JDPierson/grc-soc2-framework/README.md

 # GRC Automation & SOC 2 Type 2 Evidence Framework

-> **Role context:** Built and operated as Director of GRC / de facto CISO at a Series B fintech (regulated investment platform).
+> **Role context:** Built and operated as GRC lead at a fintech.
 Reporting to CFO.
 No prior GRC infrastructure existed.
 Everything below was designed, implemented, and operationalized from scratch.

 ---